-Zack may not have had to deal with many problems in his young life.
-Although he is twenty five, he still lives with at home with his parents.
-He has not had to deal with the complications that can come with wives and children.
-However, two problems present themselves to him here.
+Zack has not had to deal with many problems in his young life.
+Although he is twenty-three, he still lives at home with his parents.
+He has not had the complications that can come with wives and children.
+However, two distinct problems present themselves here.
 The first, but arguably the easier to solve, is how to get rid of the snake.
-He can for instance phone Wild Things.
-They will be able to send a trained operative out and collect the stray serpent.
+He can phone Wild Things.
+They will send a trained operative out and collect it.
 The second problem is not so straightforward.
 How is he going to explain Roger’s disappearance to Mrs Donnelly?

 Zack offered to come in to feed the cat while Mrs Donnelly was on holiday in Magaluf with her friend from the sewing circle.
-She is not going to appreciate it if he has fed the cat – to a yellow and white monster.
-He remembers the conversation that he’d had with Mrs D, before she went away.
+She will not appreciate it if he has fed the cat to a yellow and white monster.
+He remembers the conversation he’d had with Mrs D before she went away.

 ‘I don’t want to put Roger in a cattery,’ she had said, ‘He doesn’t get on well with other cats.’

-‘Don’t you worry.
-Your cat is in safe hands with me,’ Zack had said.
+‘Don’t worry.
+Your cat is in safe hands,’ Zack had said.
 ‘After all, I only live a few doors away.’

 ‘Thank you ever so much, Zack.
 You are a good boy,’ Mrs D had said.
-‘I do appreciate it and I’ll bring you back a nice bottle of Fundador.
-You’ll like that.’
+‘I do appreciate it and I’ll bring you back a nice bottle of Spanish brandy.’

 ‘That’s kind of you, Mrs D.’

 Keeping a close eye on the snake in case it decides is still hungry, Zack makes the call and waits nervously.
-Within a few minutes, the large green Wild Things Zoo van turns up.
+Within a few minutes, the large green Wild Things Zoo van arrives.
 Deputy Reptile Manager, Brett Samson, introduces himself.
 Brett is aptly named.
-He is simply huge.
+He is huge.
 It takes Zack a moment or two to recover from the handshake.

 ‘What a magnificent specimen,’ Brett says.
 ‘Lovely markings.
 Mature adult male Burmese python.
 One of the largest snakes in the world, you know.
 I think this may be the one that went missing from SnakeWorld.
 He’s called Arthur.
 You may have seen it on the news.
 But SnakeWorld is a long way away.
 I wonder how Arthur ended up here.
 And how would he have got in?’

-‘I’ve got this sneaking suspicion I may have left the back door open this morning,’ says Zack.
+‘I’ve got this sneaking suspicion I may have left the back door open this morning,’ Zack says.
 He goes to check.
 The back door is open.

 Brett meanwhile is getting friendly with Arthur.

-‘Can you tell if Arthur has eaten lately?’ asks Zack.
+‘Can you tell if Arthur has eaten lately?’
+Zack asks.
 ‘I’m worried that he might have swallowed Roger.’

 ‘Roger is a cat.’